PEMaldonado/PEMaldonado/README.md

 ### 👨‍💻 About Me :

-- 📝 I'm a Fullstack Developer with experience in Node.js, React, Redux, SQL, and other related technologies.
+- 📝 I'm a Fullstack Developer with experience in Php, Laravel, Node.js, Express, React, Redux, SQL, NoSQL, and other related technologies.
 I have worked on both individual and team-based Fullstack projects, honing my collaborative skills, problem-solving abilities, and delivering high-quality solutions.
 My specialization lies in Back-end development.
 I possess knowledge of Agile methodologies, GIT, and JIRA.
-With a strong aptitude for problem analysis, effective communication, and teamwork, I excel in delivering impactful results.
+With a strong aptitude for problem analysis, effective communication, and teamwork.

-- 🌱 I am currently dedicated to working on projects that allow me to advance in my journey as a programmer.
-My main goal is to become a great developer and eventually be able to share my knowledge to contribute to the community.
-I thoroughly enjoy finding solutions, exploring different perspectives when tackling a problem, optimizing those solutions, and continuously learning and growing every day.
+- 🌱 As a full stack web developer i have:
+    •	Managed various projects such as a quote system for a solar power company, a quote system for an auto fines company, and a management system for a household products distribution company.
+    •	Implemented powerful features such as authentication, routing, validations, PDF and Excel import and export in Laravel, mailing, search, filtering, sorting and pagination for a better user experience.
+    •	Implemented web scraping with Python + Beautiful Soup and Selenium, as well as with Laravel and Symfony Dom Crawler to obtain relevant public information from other websites.
+    •	Designed views using Laravel blade, Tailwind, Livewire, Javascript, Flowbite, Sweet Alert, among other technologies.
+    •	Designed and managed database using Eloquent as ORM and MySQL.
+I've also worked with No-SQL databases with mongoDB.
+    •	Deployed applications on Linux servers using Cpanel
+    •	Participated in meetings with clients to show them the progress of the projects.

 - 📫 How to reach me: